Faculty FAQs

 How is the decision made that a student needs accommodations?
 How does a student become eligible for DSP services?

 Not every student with a disability attending UC Berkeley is utilizing DSP services.
 The decision to connect with DSP is an individual choice for students with disabilities.
-If a student believes that they will require accommodations to have equal access to participate in their program at Berkeley, they need to take the formal step of applying for accommodations.
+If a disabled student believes that they will require accommodations to have equal access to participate in their academic program at UC Berkeley, they need to take the formal step of applying for accommodations.

 The location of my classroom was changed to accommodate a student with a disability.
 How could a change of classroom location serve as a disability accommodation?

-A DSP student has an accommodation to use a laptop, and I do not allow laptops in my classroom.
+A student’s Letter of Accommodation states that they need to use a laptop during class, and I do not allow personal technology, including laptops, in my classroom.

 As I’m planning my class, is there anything I can do to make my class more accessible so students require fewer accommodations to participate in my class?

-Proctoring
+Proctoring FAQs

 Can DSP Proctoring proctor online exams?